Stress and Anger Management

 Eye Movement Desensitisation and Reprocessing (EMDR)

-Diana has over a decade of experience providing in-person and online individual counselling and couples therapy.
-She is a PhD candidate holding a master’s degree in psychology and mental health from the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London, added by a master’s study at the University of Vienna (Institute of Clinical and Health Psychology).
-Her King’s College thesis included a project on a longitudinal prospective cohort study exploring the cause-and-effect relationship between burnout and depression.
-Her University of Vienna thesis focused on a systematic review on post-traumatic growth in PTSD.
-Diana is trained in several approaches, including
+She has over a decade of experience counselling individuals and couples.
+Diana Tutschek is a PhD candidate holding a master’s degree in psychology and mental health from the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London, added by a master’s study at the University of Vienna (Institute of Clinical and Health Psychology).
+In London, she worked on a longitudinal prospective cohort study exploring the cause-and-effect relationship between burnout and depression.
+In Vienna, her thesis focused on a systematic review on post-traumatic growth in PTSD.
+Her current PhD project involves piloting a new couples counselling method.

-She is a member (MISCP) of the International Society for Coaching Psychology, EMDR International Association and Applied Neuroscience Association (ANA).
+She is a member of the EMDR International Association and the Applied Neuroscience Association (ANA).

 Diana’s Expertise